seanpmaxwell/Typescript-Best-Practices/README.md

 ---

 ### Functions
+- **top-level:** (aka module-level) Functions defined directly in a file and not nested in an other function, object, class, etc.
 - **function-declarations:** any function declared with `function functionName`.
 - **arrow-functions:** any function declared with `() => { ... }`
 - **embedded-functions:** functions declared in object-literals and the function-name is the object key.